Asymptotic behavior of modular representations over abelian $p$-groups: Introduction

 A consequence of the above theorem is the following theorem which answers \cite[Question 14.2]{BensonGamma} in negative.
-For the definition of $\Omega$-algebraic and eventually recursive, see subsection 4.6 or \cite{BensonGamma}. \begin{theorem}[See \Cref{4.22}] Let $G$ be an abelian $p$-group minimally generated by $r$ elements where $r$ is even.
-Then for $M=\sum_{i \in \mathbb{Z}}\Omega^i(k)^{a_i}$ with $\sum ia_i=0$ and $a_i \neq 0$ for some $i \neq 0$, $M$ is $\Omega$-algebraic while $c^G_n(M)$ is not eventually recursive. \end{theorem}
+For the definition of $\Omega$-algebraic and eventually recursive sequences, see subsection 4.6 or \cite{BensonGamma}. \begin{theorem}[See \Cref{4.21}] Let $G$ be an abelian $p$-group minimally generated by $r$ elements where $r$ is even.
+Then for $M=\oplus_{i \in \mathbb{Z}}\Omega^i(k)^{a_i}\neq 0$ with $\sum ia_i=0$, $M$ is $\Omega$-algebraic while $c^G_n(M)$ is not eventually recursive. \end{theorem}